Home

-The current version is a complete technical rewrite of the previous edition.
-The emphasis centers on Top Management Responsibility, and Customer Satisfaction.
-Ironically, both topics were included in the previous version, but now additional importance is placed in these areas.
-What an excellent change of direction!
+The current version is a revision to clarify requirements of the previous edition.
+The emphasis still centers on Top Management Responsibility, and Customer Satisfaction.
+Ironically, both topics were included in the 1994 version, and significant importance is placed in these areas.
 It follows the lead of quality professionals who have been saying for years that no quality initiative will succeed without top management’s commitment.

 Management commitment is even detailed within the standard.
 Their commitment can no longer be words, instead they must be able to prove their responsibility for the QMS by (among other topics) conducting management review meetings and providing resources (money, labor, equipment) to make certain the QMS is developed and maintained.
 Top management is also ultimately responsible for assuring that the QMS improves.